singingwolfboy/netlify-home/_docs/redirects.md

 ## Query Params

 You can also use query parameters in your URL matches.
-The following match witll redirect a URL like: `/store?id=my-blog-post` to `/blog/my-blog-post` with a `301` redirect.
+The following match will redirect a URL like: `/store?id=my-blog-post` to `/blog/my-blog-post` with a `301` redirect.

 ```
 /story id=:id  /blog/:id  301